 Fishing is permitted only within a one-mile radius of Garden Key, the island where you will be camping, so it’s ideal for kayakers pushing off from the campground.
 Shore fishing on Garden Key is restricted to two areas, the dock and the shoreline immediately west of the dock.

 A Florida fishing license is required, and all Florida saltwater fishing regulations apply with a few exceptions.
 For example, spear fishing is prohibited.
-For more information about fishing in the park, download this National Park Service brochure.

 You can charter boats out of Key West and Fort Myers for overnight trips to the Tortugas, as I have at least a half-dozen times, but those vessels do not enter the park or operate under special rules for commercial vessels.
-For a list of approved charter services, download this guide.

 Beyond Fort Jefferson, kayaking may be the best way to enjoy these remote islands.
 Within the harbor area, you can paddle to Bush Island and Long Key, although you cannot go ashore and must remain a minimum of 100 feet offshore.